Asia shares near three-year high, bonds see boon in U.S. stalemate

 Graphic - Asia-Pacific valuations: here

-Additional reporting by Koh Gui Qing; Editing by Sam Holmes and Shri Navaratnam
+Additional reporting by Koh Gui Qing and Swati Pandey; Editing by Sam Holmes & Shri Navaratnam

 Our Standards: The Thomson Reuters Trust Principles.